RaannaKasturi/gromacs-wsl2/README.md

 ##There are two methosa for this
 1. [Method 1: Source Code Building & Installation of Gromacs](#method-1-source-code-building--installation-of-gromacs) (Hard process & technical knowledge needed)
-2. [Method 2: DEB Package Installation of Gromacs](#method-2-deb-package-installation-of-gromacs) (Easy process & no technical knowledge needed)
+2. [Method 2: DEB Package Installation of Gromacs](#method-2-deb-package-installation-of-gromacs) (Easy process & no technical knowledge needed) (NOT WORKING)

 # Method 1: Source Code Building & Installation of Gromacs
 ## Setting up the environment